apitoolkit/apitoolkit-landing/content/blog/api-testing-automation/index.md

 ---
-title: "Ultimate Guide to API Testing Automation"
+title: 'Ultimate Guide to API Testing Automation'
 date: 2023-08-05T12:36:58+02:00
 author: collins
 description: API testing is the process of verifying that an API (Application Programming Interface) works as expected and meets the requirements of its consumers.